 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Oklahoma Baptist University is 12:1, and the school has 69.5 percent of its classes with fewer than 20 students.
-The most popular majors at Oklahoma Baptist University include: Registered Nursing/Registered Nurse; Anthropology; Elementary Education and Teaching; Physical Therapy/Therapist; and Bible/Biblical Studies.
+The student-faculty ratio at Oklahoma Baptist University is 14:1, and the school has 65.6 percent of its classes with fewer than 20 students.
+The most popular majors at Oklahoma Baptist University include: Registered Nursing/Registered Nurse; Bible/Biblical Studies; Elementary Education and Teaching; Psychology, General; and Physical Therapy/Therapist.
 The average freshman retention rate, an indicator of student satisfaction, is 74.8 percent.

 |Student gender distribution|